They Care When You Cease

 THE UNDERTAKER OF THE REJECTED

-Peter Stefan went to work, three years ago, just like we all should: ready for anything.
-For over four decades, he hosts mourners at his Worcester funeral home, and prepares bodies to be buried.
-But on that particular day, one of those bodies belonged to one Tamerlan Tsarnaev.
+Peter Stefan went to work, eight years ago this April, as always: ready for anything.
+For over four decades, he hosts mourners at his Worcester funeral home and prepares bodies to be buried.
+On that particular day, the corpse had a name: Tamerlan Tsarnaev.

 Why?
 Because that’s what he does.
 Because everyone is equal at birth and death.
-Because he’d do the same to much worse and much better people, with the same dedication.
-Not for being a musician, just to serve an undervalued human sentiment: compassion.
+Because he’d do the same for much worse and much better people, with the same dedication.
+Not for being a musician, which he is, but to serve an undervalued human sentiment: compassion.

 BROOKLYN’S SISTERS OF MERCY